keijiro/KinoBloom/README.md

 - **Intensity** - The blend ratio of the result image.
 It's recommended to keep this value to 1.0 and change slightly if needed.

+- **High Quality** - Controls the filter quality and the buffer resolution.
+On mobile platforms, it might strongly affect the performance of the effect, therefore it’s recommended to be unchecked when running on mobile devices.

 - **Anti Flicker** - Sometimes the effect introduces strong flickers (flashing noise).
 This option is used to suppress them with a small-kernel median